JetBrains/jetbrains_guide/sites/space-guide/contents/tips/manage-checklists-efficiently/index.md

     Project checklists help your team manage the project, by setting goals & deliverables.
 They provide a straightforward list of tracking tasks without much detail, helping with high-level planning.
 Items can be checked off as soon as they are completed.

-    While editing checklists, use keyboard shortcuts to create new items, edit existing items, indent & unindent items, and move items around.
+    When editing checklists, use keyboard shortcuts to **create new items, edit existing items, indent & unindent items, and move items around**.
 Checklists are at your fingertips!

     Click the `?` icon in a checklist to get an overview of available keyboard shortcuts.